When to choose a turf toe plate vs. Vasyli-Howard Dananberg Insole

 In hallux limitus stages 3 and 4, the joint has already undergone significant degenerative arthritic change.
 Trying to increase the range of motion in stages 3 and 4 would create increased pain in the joint.
 In stages 3 and 4, we change our conservative approach from increasing the range of motion to decreasing the range of motion.
 In stages 3 and 4 we use insets with a stiff extension known as a Morton's extension beneath the great toe.
 Products with a Morton's extension include the molded turf toe plate and the flat turf toe plate.
 Spring plates may also be used to treat stages 1-4 by stiffening the entire forefoot.

 Which insert is the best for your needs?
 First, it's important to know the stage of hallux limitus.
-Early stages benefit from increase range of motion while late stage benefit from splinting.
+Early stages benefit from increased range of motion while late stages benefit from splinting.
 The type of shoe that you intend to wear and the activity that you intend to participate in are also points to be included in choosing the right product.